terrytrent/task/README.md

 # task
-Basic command line to-do application.
+Basic command line to-do list application.

 ## How does it work?